nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 ![Volume Snapshot Information](images/volume-snapshot-info.png)

+### How to restore from Volume snapshot

-Once a snapshot is created, you can manage them under the Volumes menu in the Horizon dashboard under Volume Snapshots:
+Once a snapshot is created, you can manage them under the Volumes menu in the Horizon dashboard under Volume Snapshots.

+Navigate to Project -> Volumes -> Snapshots.

 ![Volume Snapshots List](images/volume-snapshots-list.png)

-Create Volume from Snapshot:
+You have the option to directly launch this volume as an instance by clicking on the arrow next to "Create Volume" and selecting "Launch as Instance".

 ![Create Volume from Volume Snapshot](images/create-volume-from-volume-snapshot.png)

+Also it has other options i.e. to create a volume from the snapshot, edit details about the snapshot, delete it, or Update the snapshot metadata.

+Here, we will first Create Volume from Snapshot by clicking "Create Volume" button.

 In the dialog box that opens, enter a volume name and a brief description.